 Squashes are some of the most rewarding vegetables to grow.
-There are many varieties to choose from, and areeasy to raise from seed, as long as they’re given a rich soil and plenty of sun and water.
+There are many varieties to choose from and they’re easy to raise from seed, as long as they’re given a rich soil and plenty of sun and water.
 They’re ideal for using in soups and stews, and some are excellent roasted or fried.

 Sow winter squash from seed in April or May, and plant out when all risks of frost have passed, in a sunny spot.
+Be careful when you plant them out as slugs and snails love them.
+Plant them out when they’re big enough to withstand a few nibbles, or use a slug and snail deterrent, such as wool pellets.
 Give them plenty of room as they can sprawl, and incorporate plenty of garden compost or well-rotted manure when planting.

 Leave the fruits on the plant for as long as you can in autumn.
-When they’re ripe, they should sound hollow when tapped.
-Harvest before the first frosts, with as much stalk on each fruit as possible, using secateurs – don’t use the stalk as a handle.
-Once harvested, leave the fruits for up to 10 days to allow their skins to harden further.
-They can then be stored for several months in a cool, dark, frost-free place, and eaten during the winter.
+When they’re ripe, they should sound hollow when tapped and the stem should be corky.
+Use secateurs to harvest before the first frosts, leaving as much of the stem on each fruit as possible – don’t use the stalk as a handle.
+Once harvested, leave the squashes for up to 10 days to allow their skins to harden further.
+They can then be stored for several months in a cool, dark, frost-free place, and eaten during winter.

 Squash ‘Crown Prince’